-The Legacy Project provides grant support ranging from $1,000–$10,000 to advance innovative research and demonstration projects that enhance nurses' capacity to deliver comprehensive health services to patients and their families across the continuum of care.
+The Legacy Project provides grant support up to $10,000 twice a year to advance innovative research and demonstration projects that enhance nurses' capacity to deliver comprehensive health services to patients and their families across the continuum of care.

 Examples of fundable projects include:

-Development and evaluation of a patient teaching project.
+Development and evaluation of a patient education project